nerdschoolbergen/all-about-testing-code/exercise-3/README.md

 - `canBlendOrangeAndAppleSmoothie`
 - `blendingOrangeAndAppleSmoothieConsumesOrangesAndApples`

 As you can se the names use the domain terms `blend`, `OrangeAndAppleSmoothie`.
 They´re also pretty descriptive and uses natural language to convey meaning.
+When reading those test names, you can be pretty confident you know what they do, without reading any code.
+The names also explains how the domain works - how the smoothie bar should work.

-- See if you can rename some of the other tests you made using these rules
+:pencil2: See if you can rename some of the other tests you made using these rules

 ### Alternate naming convention